Marine Debris and Ocean Pollution in Hawaii - Plastics are Becoming a Big Problem

 EPA: Waters Around Two Hawaii Beaches Impaired by Plastic Pollution

-The U.S. Environmental Protection Agency has discovered the waters around Hawaii's Kamilo Beach and Tern Island to be impaired by plastic pollution and requested state authorities to take reformative actions under the Clean Water Act.
-The choice overrules frequent attempts by Hawaii authorities to deny proof of plastic pollution damaging bodies of water around the islands.
+The agency has requested that state authorities take reformative actions under the Clean Water Act.
+This decision overrules frequent attempts by Hawaii authorities to deny proof that plastic pollution damages bodies of water around the islands.

 The Center for Biological Diversity, Sustainable Coastlines Hawaii, and Surfrider Foundation sued the EPA in February for tolerating Hawaii's yearly list of impaired waters, which disregarded proof of plastic pollution in 17 bodies of water provided by the groups.
 Accordingly, the EPA requested Hawaii's Department of Health to inspect that proof and present another list.

-At the point when Hawaii again neglected to list the famously polluted Tern Island and Kamilo Beach (nicknamed Plastic Beach), EPA Regional Administrator John W. Busterud singularly chose to show them on the second week of July this year.
-He requested Hawaii to include them in water-quality management plans.
-To diminish the effect of plastic pollutants on its waters, beaches, and environment.
+When Hawaii again neglected to list the famously polluted Tern Island and Kamilo Beach (nicknamed Plastic Beach), EPA Regional Administrator John W. Busterud singularly chose to show them during the second week of July this year.

-"Kamilo Beach is famous for being covered in plastic, and this EPA finding will push state and government offices to confront that reality," said Maxx Phillips, the Center's Hawaii chief.
 "Ocean plastic pollution is an emergency here in Hawaii.
 It suffocates the environment and helps contaminate our beaches and our food web.
-Hawaii's Department of Health is currently being compelled to address this threat finally."
+Hawaii's Department of Health is being compelled to finally address this threat."

 Plastic pollution in Hawaii ranges from microplastics that pollute coastal waters.
 So as harm marine life to huge tons of plastic waste along Kamilo Beach.
 The Clean Water Act requires the EPA to assign as "impaired" all bodies of water.
 That neglects to fulfill state water-quality guidelines.
 When a water body is assigned as impaired, authorities must make a move to lessen the pollution.

-"We are encouraged that the EPA is finding a way to address plastic pollution in the ocean and on our beaches, as a significant reason for water quality impairment,” said Angela Howe, Surfrider Foundation's legal chief.
+"We are encouraged that the EPA is finding a way to address plastic pollution in the ocean and on our beaches as a significant reason for water quality impairment,” said Angela Howe, Surfrider Foundation's legal chief.
 "Our Hawaii chapters and whole chapter organize the nation over are focused on tending to the trouble of plastic pollution, including using the full degree of our clean water laws, such as here."

-Plastic pollution poses a significant threat to Hawaii’s water quality and at-risk marine environment.
-Microplastics, or plastics that have broken into tiny pieces, are rising as a major threat to marine wildlife and water quality.
-Microplastics can absorb environmental toxins.
-Then get eaten by fish and other marine life.
-Eventually, it is ingested by humans.
+Plastic pollution significantly threatens Hawaii’s water quality and at-risk marine environment.
+Microplastics, or plastics that have broken into tiny pieces, threaten marine wildlife and water quality.

-“While we appreciate this enormous step with the listing of these two sites as impaired, there is great work still to be done.
-Most of the waters and coastlines of Hawaii are troubled by marine debris and microplastic, leaving them unquestionably impaired,” said Rafael Bergstrom, executive director of Sustainable Coastlines Hawaii.
 “Our Department of Health should be concerned about the severity of the issue and not evading responsibility.
 We must hold the fossil fuel industry and plastic producers responsible for this unnecessary damage.”

 How Can We Solve Plastic Pollution?